#LaunchFail – A Likely Scenario

 Here’s what you can do to ensure #launchsuccess

 I’m talking at least 8 weeks before you launch (if you can – otherwise, ASAP!).
 Start the conversation early – drip feed updates out to your followers from the moment you start, right along until you’re finished.
 Think email opt-ins & Facebook challenges.

 I don’t mean Barbie and Ken of Instagram fame.
 I mean, who are valuable people in your networks or industry that would find your new offer valuable.
 Can you ask them to test it out and provide a review?
 Influencer testimonials can be leveraged in video, social media quotes, and on your business pages giving your marketing a big boost.

 3. Be present in business and industry groups where your audience hangs out

 What are they saying?
-Can your service fix their problems?
+Can your new service / digital product fix their problems?

 I created my RIY Launch Campaign Content Calendar as a result of reading numerous recounts of failed launches in a business networking group I'm in.
 And, then once I'd started building it, every time I saw a conversation pop up about #launchfailmoments, I used it to my advantage to provide feedback and advice and allude to my new service ‘Coming Soon’.

 4. Make use of ‘leaks’